Changissnz/nu_merchant_principal/README.md

 host of pride.
 The host does not have to express offense, out of their pride that "comes from within".
 The host could also express offense, out of their pride that they believe they must defend.
-A coin toss, without any more specifics.
+A coin toss, without any more specifics, especially in the longevity of time in which the host of pride clearly has a liberty that "comes from within" to be a host to any other of the Seven Deadly Sins.